 Because you have suffered injuries due to a truck accident, you’re likely occupied with medical treatment and rehabilitation.
 With your attention focused on recovering physically, it can be challenging to pursue a truck accident case against big companies with substantial resources to delay, devalue, and potentially deny your claim.
-To give yourself the best chance at recovering maximum compensation, turn to a San Antonio truck accident lawyer from the Law Offices of Troy A. Brookover who can assist by:
+To give yourself or a loved one the best chance at recovering maximum compensation, turn to a truck accident lawyer in San Antonio from our law firm who can assist by:

 - Conducting a thorough investigation of the accident to recover evidence used to show who should be held responsible for the crash and your injuries